 - Never roll directly on a joint.
 For example, avoid rolling your neck, knees, ankles, etc.

 - Focus your weight on the part of your body that is on the roller and use other body parts to keep your weight over the roller.

-- Don't put your weight in your hands or elbows, but instead use them as points of contact to stabilise yourself.
+- Don’t put your weight in your hands or elbows, but instead use them as points of contact to stabilize yourself.

 Rule of 3s:

 Long said that your quadriceps, glutes, and calves are “primary movers for running” and can all be foam-rolled through various techniques.
 Follow these three techniques below on each area you roll.
 The entire process can be repeated two or three times if needed.